How Does an Insurance Company Decide Who Was at Fault for a Scranton Car Accident?

 No-Fault States

 Some states are no-fault states, which means that no matter who caused the accident, each driver files a car accident claim for medical expenses with their own auto insurance company.
-In a no-fault state, state laws require each car insurance company to offer personal injury protection in an insurance policy that will cover medical expenses for their driver.
+In a no-fault state, state laws require each car insurance company to offer in an insurance policy that will cover medical expenses for their driver.

 Drivers are required to carry no-fault coverage that will provide personal injury protection to compensate them when a car accident occurs.
 Even in a no-fault state, however, the car accident claim only covers medical expenses, and not repair bills for vehicle damage, which is considered separately according to laws governing negligence and is not included in no-fault coverage.